 The interviewer will also award points according to the departmental rubric for the applicant’s scores on the Accuplacer examination, other examinations, or a grade point average earned for a degree or diploma.
 The interviewer will combine these points with the points awarded for the questionnaire and interview into a total score according to the departmental rubric.
 Based on the total score, the applicant will be ranked among the other applicants who are applying for admission to the program with the current cohort.

 The 35 applicants who have met the minimum admission policies for an associate degree program and, who have the highest number of combined points awarded for the questionnaire, interview, and examination scores or grade point average, will be accepted for admission to the current cohort.
 Should an opening occur, the applicant who has the next highest number of combined points may be accepted.
 If there are more than 35 individuals qualified for admission in a given cohort, those who are not admitted to the current cohort will be considered for admission into a subsequent cohort.

 Applicants with Criminal Convictions

-  Applicants to the OTA program are required to complete a background check form and pay the background check fee at least one business day prior to the start of classes.
+Applicants to the OTA program are required to complete a background check form and pay the background check fee seven days prior to the start of classes.